 Combining similar posts into a single "master" post about a subject sends a more explicit message to Google and keeps your site lean for easy reading.
 For the best results, build your master post from the one receiving the most traffic and traction.

 Thin content can also stunt your growth, so expanding onsite material beyond once-standard 500-word blog posts is crucial.
 To keep consumers and search engaged, beef up word count or redirect visitors to more engaging material found elsewhere on your domain.

 The chart above from Backlinko shows that content ranking in the top search positions has just under 2,000 words.
 But again, it’s quality and whether your content answers the users’ question that is most important.

 Take Action for Improved Performance

 Conducting a content audit is like doing research.
-This process is extremely time consuming and can be a pain for larger enterprise sites.
-The findings will pay off tremendously once you put the data to work.
+This process is highly time-consuming and can be a pain for larger enterprise sites.
+However, the findings will pay off tremendously once you put the data to work.

-Providing a comprehensive snapshot of your domain content, an audit gives you the tools needed to refine your digital marketing approach.
-Use content audit results to get rid of weak material and improve your website, both in performance and for your overall UX.
+An audit provides a comprehensive snapshot of your domain content and the tools needed to refine your digital marketing approach.
+Use content audit results to eliminate weak material and improve your website, both in performance and for your overall UX.